489th Attack Squadron: Strategic Air Command

 From 1958, the Boeing B-47 Stratojet wings of Strategic Air Command (SAC) began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
-The SAC alert cycle divided itself into four parts: planning, flying, alert and rest to meet General Thomas S. Power's initial goal of maintaining one third of SAC's planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
+The SAC alert cycle divided itself into four parts: planning, flying, alert, and rest to meet General Thomas S. Power's initial goal of maintaining one-third of SAC's planes on fifteen-minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 To implement this new system B-47 wings reorganized from three to four squadrons.
-The 489th was activated at Whiteman Air Force Base as the fourth squadron of the 340th Bombardment Wing.
+The two 489th Squadrons were consolidated as a single unit, which was activated at Whiteman Air Force Base as the fourth squadron of the 340th Bombardment Wing.
 The alert commitment was increased to half the squadron's aircraft in 1962 and the four squadron pattern no longer met the alert cycle commitment, so the squadron was inactivated on 1 January 1962.

 Reconnaissance operations

-The squadron was reactivated as the 489th Reconnaissance Squadron on 26 August 2011 at Beale Air Force Base near Marysville, CA as a component of the 9th Operations Group, 9th Reconnaissance Wing, flying MC-12W aircraft.
-It was inactivated 10 May 2015.
+The squadron was activated as the 489th Reconnaissance Squadron on 26 August 2011 at Beale Air Force Base near Marysville, California as a component of the 9th Operations Group, flying Beechcraft MC-12W Liberty aircraft.
+It was inactivated on 10 May 2015.
+The squadron used Beale as the home base for the MC-12W, while it deployed crews trained to pursue elusive high-value targets such as insurgent kingpins in the Middle East.
+In 2015, all aircraft were transferred to United States Southern Command, the Army, and other US government agencies.

 489th Attack Squadron

 The squadron was redesignated as the 489th Attack Squadron at Creech Air Force Base under the 432d Operations Group, on 2 December 2016.
-It is equipped with MQ-1 and MQ-9 UAV aircraft.
+It operates General Atomics MQ-1 Predator and General Atomics MQ-9 Reaper unmanned aerial vehicles.
+Members of the unit deploy to meet mission needs, while other members stay at Creech to meet home station requirements such as training, professional development and personal readiness.
+The squadron was the first in the Air Force to use the MQ-9's automated takeoff and landing capability.